 When you first visit us for legal representation, you’ll provide the details related to your accident and injuries.
 Next, we’ll conduct a thorough investigation, interview witnesses, and assemble evidence.
 We’ll monitor your medical progress and get records and reports from the hospital and your doctors.
 Then, we wait for whatever amount of time it takes for you to fully recover; or, until you reach a plateau where your healing stops.
 This period of recovery can take six months to a year, or longer, depending on the severity of your injury.

 There are also cases where it is important for all parties to settle.
 That means we come to an agreement with the defense to compensate you without having to appear in front of a jury at trial.
-We take everything in to consideration, including your opinion, to determine whether or not this is the beast route to take in order to compensate you and help you find closure.
+We take everything into consideration, including your opinion, to determine whether or not this is the best route to take in order to compensate you and help you find closure.

 Remember, the insurance company employs the claims adjusters.
 They are professionals.
 It’s the insurance adjuster’s job to pay as little as possible in order to pay the insurance company’s profits.
 You are not on a level playing field.
 You have no idea of what a fair settlement would be, giving the adjuster an unfair advantage.
 The insurance company will want to record your statement by coming to your house or recording your phone call.
 The insurance adjuster wants to record your statement not to help you but to be able to use your words against you later.
 We recommend that you not give any statements until you have met with an attorney who can inform you of your legal rights.